 • Speakable schema markup on key answer sections, signaling to voice assistants which content is optimized for read-aloud delivery

-Reviews are not only social proof — they are entity data that AI systems actively read.
-When Gemini summarizes your business in response to a local query, it is reading your review content.
+Reviews are not only social proof.
+They are entity data that AI systems actively read.
+When Gemini summarizes your business in response to a local query, it reads your review content.
 When ChatGPT recommends a local service provider, review sentiment and volume influence which businesses are cited.

-According to Searchable.com's local AI search guide (November 2025), 84% of consumers search for local businesses daily, and AI systems surface businesses based on actual customer satisfaction signals — not marketing spend or domain authority.
-Review quality and specificity (reviews that mention the specific service, location, and outcome) carry more weight than review volume alone.
+Per Searchable.com’s local AI search guide (November 2025), 84% of consumers search for local businesses daily, and AI systems surface businesses based on actual customer satisfaction signals, not marketing spend or domain authority.
+Review quality and specificity (reviews mentioning the specific service, location, and outcome) carry more weight than volume alone.

 Review strategy for AI visibility:

-• Respond to every review with a response that naturally includes the service type and location: "Thank you for trusting us with your furnace installation in [Neighborhood].
-We're glad the same-day service worked for your schedule."
+• Respond to every review with a response that naturally includes service type and location: “Thank you for trusting us with your furnace installation in [Neighborhood].
+We are glad the same-day service worked for your schedule.”

-• Request reviews that include service-specific detail: "If you're satisfied, it would help other [City] homeowners to know what service we provided and how the experience went."
+• Request reviews that include service-specific detail: “If you are satisfied, it would help other [City] homeowners to know what service we provided and how the experience went.”

-• Monitor and respond to reviews on Yelp, Facebook, Google, and any industry-specific platform your customers use.
+• Monitor and respond to reviews on Yelp, Facebook, Google Business Profile, and any industry-specific platform your customers use.
 AI systems build a 360-degree entity view from mentions across all platforms.

 What metrics matter for local AEO?

-Traditional local SEO metrics — map pack position, local organic rankings, click-through rate — do not capture AI citation performance.
-According to MaximusLabs' local AEO framework, the AI-era metrics that matter are:
+Traditional local SEO metrics (map pack position, local organic rankings, click-through rate) do not capture AI citation performance.
+The AI-era metrics that matter, per MaximusLabs’ local AEO framework:

-Track these alongside traditional conversion metrics (phone calls, form fills, direction requests from GBP) to establish attribution between AI citation and actual customer acquisition.
+Track these alongside traditional conversion metrics (phone calls, form fills, direction requests from Google Business Profile) to establish attribution between AI citation and actual customer acquisition.

 Sources: